-- Whether the asset has a relatively standardized and simple structure; - For fixed income securities, maturity and date of issue; - · Restrictions on trading of the asset and limitations on transfer of the asset; - The size of the fund's position in the asset relative to the asset's average daily trading volume and, as applicable, the number of units of the asset outstanding; and - Relationship of the asset to another portfolio asset.14
+- Existence of an active market for the asset, including whether the asset is listed on an exchange, as well as the number, diversity, and quality of market participants; - Frequency of trades or quotes for the asset and average daily trading volume of the asset (regardless of whether the asset is a security traded on an exchange); - Volatility of trading prices for the asset; - Bid-ask spreads for the asset; - Whether the asset has a relatively standardized and simple structure; - For fixed income securities, maturity and date of issue; - Restrictions on trading of the asset and limitations on transfer of the asset; - The size of the fund's position in the asset relative to the asset's average daily trading volume and, as applicable, the number of units of the asset outstanding; and - Relationship of the asset to another portfolio asset.14

 The analysis must be conducted fund-by fund, and the Proposing Release envisions that the same security could be in different liquidity buckets for different funds in a complex and that large positions could be divided into portions and allocated among the buckets.
-The Proposing Release notes that this list is not meant to be exhaustive and that the factors are a minimum set of considerations to be used in classifying the liquidity of each portfolio position.15
+The Proposing Release notes that this list is not meant to be exhaustive and that the factors are a minimum set of considerations to be used in classifying the liquidity of each portfolio position.
+15

 Ongoing Review.
 The proposed new rule would require a fund to classify and engage in an ongoing review of each of the fund's positions in a portfolio asset (or portions of a position in a particular asset).
 While the SEC acknowledges that a fund should monitor the liquidity of its portfolio holistically, the rule would require position-level liquidity classification on an ongoing basis in order, in the SEC's view, to reduce the risk that the fund would be unable to meet its redemption obligations and reduce potential dilution of shareholders' interests.
-In adopting ongoing review policies and procedures, the SEC indicated that funds should explain how they would identify market-wide developments and security- and asset-class-specific developments, which demonstrate a need to change a liquidity classification.
-The Proposing Release suggests that the frequency of the "ongoing" review can vary by asset, with the appropriate time period for the review being daily or even hourly for highly volatile instruments.
+In adopting ongoing review policies and procedures, the SEC indicated that funds should explain how they would identify market-wide developments and security- and assetclass-specific developments, which demonstrate a need to change a liquidity classification.16 The Proposing Release suggests that the frequency of the "ongoing" review can vary by asset, with the appropriate time period for the review being daily or even hourly for highly volatile instruments.